Sharonio/roboshaul/README.md

 The model expects diacritized hebrew (עברית מנוקדת), we recommend [Nakdimon](https://nakdimon.org) by Elazar Gershuni and Yuval Pinter.
 The link is to a free online tool, the code and model are also available on GitHub at [https://github.com/elazarg/nakdimon](https://github.com/elazarg/nakdimon)
 ## Installation

 Here are the installation instructions necessary to use our trained models or to train your own models.
 They have been tested on Ubuntu 22.04, and should work as-is on Mac except for there being no CUDA.
-If you're on Windows, best of luck!
+If you're on Windows, running `pip install numpy==1.23.5 numba==0.56.4` after installation has been reported to make it work on python 3.10, however not thoroughly tested.

 It is recommended to do these steps inside a virtual environment, conda env, or similar.